Green Building Supplies:

 The amount of old carpet that ends up in landfills each year is a concern of the carpet industry.
-Carpet manufacturers are recycling old carpet materials back into production, recycling old carpet into alternative uses such as building materials, auto parts, refurbishing old carpet into new carpet tiles, reclaiming old carpet so it can be reused or recycled.
+Carpet manufacturers are recycling old carpet materials back into production, recycling old carpets for alternative uses such as building materials, and auto parts, refurbishing old carpets into new carpet tiles, and reclaiming old carpets so it can be reused or recycled.

 Through the Carpet America Recovery Effort (CARE), carpet companies, government agencies and product suppliers are developing market-based solutions for recycling and using post-consumer carpet.

-Efficient manufacturing is reducing excess carpet waste, such as selvedges, trimmings, shearings, the carpet industry found creative use for carpet by-products, such as carpet trim, yarn scraps to avoid local landfill use.
+Efficient manufacturing is reducing excess carpet waste, such as selvages, trimmings, and shearing, the carpet industry found creative use for carpet by-products, such as carpet trim, and yarn scraps to avoid local landfill use.
 Examples of the recycling of carpet products: